 - Networking in a focused MBA program enables students to grow their list of potential employers, referrals and clients.

-- Skills Development: Graduates bring their employers a broad range of in-demand skills including critical thinking and analysis.
-Through an MBA program, they gain exposure to a wider range of concepts, strategies and skills than are available through training in one position, or with one employer.
+3. Skills Development: Graduates bring their employers a broad range of in-demand skills, including critical thinking and analysis.
+Through an MBA program, they gain exposure to a wider range of concepts, strategies and skills than are available through training in one position or with one employer.

-- The value of lost work experience is difficult to quantify.
+- The value of lost work experience and growth opportunities is difficult to quantify.

-Potential six-figure debt, career risks, stress and loss of income are enough to make many MBA candidates feel indecisive.
-Fortunately, there is a solution that limits your risks while optimizing your opportunities for success.
-Our specialized MBA provides you the quality education of a University of North Carolina system degree at a fraction of the cost -- and time -- of many full-time programs.
+Potential six-figure debt, career risks, stress and loss of income are enough to make many prospective MBA students feel indecisive.
+Fortunately, there is a solution that limits the risks while optimizing opportunities for success.
+The specialized online MBA from UNC Pembroke provides students with the quality education of a UNC system degree at a fraction of the cost — and time — of many full-time programs.

 A Flexible Program for Working Professionals